rumert/firetracker/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This web application includes different frameworks and libraries so you can copy any part of it and use in your project.
+This project is a combination of different frameworks and libraries.
+You can copy any part of it and use in your project.

 ### Includes:
 * Database - some basic concepts using mongoose like query, schema, and expressions